-The School Director, School Dean (or designee) may conduct an investigation of the facts and circumstances presented in case of a disciplinary offense or infraction.
+The School Director, Dean, or designee may conduct an investigation of the facts and circumstances presented in case of a disciplinary offense or infraction.
 The investigation may include search(es), a review of evidence, consulting the student and interviewing affected parties, and potential witnesses as well as the involvement authorities.

-The School Director, School Dean (or designee) may consider the various disciplinary options available in any given set of circumstances, including whether alternatives to suspension or expulsion may be appropriate.
+The School Director, Dean, or designee may consider the various disciplinary options available in any given set of circumstances, including whether alternatives to suspension or expulsion may be appropriate.

-The School Director, School Dean (or designee) has the authority to determine whether or not to impose a suspension under this policy.
-Suspensions may be imposed: (1) Pending an investigation to determine whether further discipline, including the possibility of an expulsion hearing is warranted; or, (2) Companion to setting an expulsion hearing.
-The School Director, School Dean (or designee) has the discretion to determine which form of suspension may be imposed.
+The School Director, Dean, or designee has the authority to determine whether or not to impose a suspension under this policy.
+Suspensions may be imposed: (1) Pending an investigation to determine whether further discipline, including expulsion, is warranted; or, (2) Companion to setting an expulsion hearing.
+The School Director, Dean, or designee has the discretion to determine which form of suspension may be imposed.